Personal Accident Insurance: Scottish Rugby’s Regulation

 Who pays for the cover?

 The club pays for the cover.
-The cost for 2015/16 is £387/team and, if taken out, all adult teams at the club must be covered.
+The cost for 2019/20 is £387/team (which includes Insurance Premium Tax).
+If taken out, all adult teams at the club must be covered.

 What is the benefit payable?